Populist Party (United States): 1892 election

-The initial front-runner for the Populist Party's presidential nomination was Leonidas L. Polk, who had served as the chairman of the convention in St. Louis, but he died of an illness weeks before the Populist convention.
+The initial front-runner for the Populist Party's presidential nomination was Leonidas L. Polk, who had served as the chairman of the party's earlier convention in St. Louis, but he died of an illness weeks before the Populist convention.
 The party instead turned to former Union General and 1880 Greenback presidential nominee James B. Weaver of Iowa, nominating him on a ticket with former Confederate army officer James G. Field of Virginia.
-The convention agreed to a party platform known as the Omaha Platform, which proposed the implementation of the Sub-Treasury and other longtime Farmer's Alliance goals.
+The 1892 Populist National Convention agreed to a party platform known as the Omaha Platform, which proposed the implementation of the Sub-Treasury and other longtime Farmers' Alliance goals.
 The platform also called for a graduated income tax, direct election of Senators, a shorter workweek, restrictions on immigration to the United States, and public ownership of railroads and communication lines.

 The Populists appealed most strongly to voters in the South, the Great Plains, and the Rocky Mountains.
 In the Rocky Mountains, Populist voters were motivated by support for free silver (bimetallism), opposition to the power of railroads, and clashes with large landowners over water rights.
 In the South and the Great Plains, Populists had a broad appeal among farmers, but relatively little support in cities and towns.
 Businessmen and, to a lesser extent, skilled craftsmen were appalled by the perceived radicalism of Populist proposals.
 Even in rural areas, many voters resisted casting aside their long-standing partisan allegiances.
 Turner concludes that Populism appealed most strongly to economically distressed farmers who were isolated from urban centers.
 Linda Slaughter, a prominent women's rights advocate from the Dakota Territory, also participated in the convention, making her the first American woman to vote for a presidential candidate at a national convention.